Texas Christian University Data & Information Overview

 - Average Earnings

 College Factual recognizes the best colleges and universities in its annual rankings.
 These rankings include categories for best overall colleges, best colleges for each major, best value schools, and much more.

-According to College Factual's 2020 analysis, TCU is ranked #115 out of 1,727 schools in the nation that were analyzed for overall quality.
-This puts it in the top 10% of all schools in the nation.
-This is an improvement over the previous year, when TCU held the #145 spot on the Best Overall Colleges list.
+According to College Factual's 2022 analysis, TCU is ranked #117 out of 2,576 schools in the nation that were analyzed for overall quality.
+This puts it in the top 5% of all schools in the nation.

 Is It Hard to Get Into TCU?

 If you're applying to Texas Christian University you'll face some tough competition, since the school's acceptance rate is only 41%.
 Definitely don't wait until the last minute to submit your application, since applying early may be in your favor.

 About 32% of students accepted to TCU submitted their SAT scores.
 When looking at the 25th through the 75th percentile, SAT Evidence-Based Reading and Writing scores ranged between 570 and 660.
 Math scores were between 560 and 670.

 Texas Christian University Faculty

 Student to Faculty Ratio